lescailab/hpc_guide/use_software.rst

 Using graphical interfaces
 ----------------------------

-In order to use programs with a graphical user interface on NIBSC HPC you should activate X-forwarding, when connecting to the cluster.
+In order to use programs with a graphical user interface on EOS HPC you should activate X-forwarding, when connecting to the cluster.

 You can use X-forwarding to tunnel individual graphical programs to your local desktop.
 This works well for many programs, but programs that do fancy graphics or anything animated might not work well.

 On Linux you simply need to tell SSH that you wish to enable X-forwarding.
 To do this, add -X to the ssh command when logging in to the cluster, for example::

-    [local]$ ssh -X USERNAME@hpc-head
+    [local]$ ssh -X USERNAME@eos.unipv.it

 Since macOS does not include an X server, you will need to download and install XQuartz on your computer.
 When installed, reboot the computer.
 Now, you just need to tell SSH that you wish to enable X-forwarding.
 To do this, add -X to the ssh command when logging in to the cluster, for example::

-  [local]$ ssh -X USERNAME@hpc-head
+  [local]$ ssh -X USERNAME@eos.unipv.it

 On Windows, we recommend that you use **MobaXterm** which has an integrated X server.